FAQ - Adoption

 Unless stated otherwise, none of our cats are tested with dogs or children.
 That is because many of our fosters have neither.

-Are our kittens and cats good with other cats?
+Are our cats good with other cats?

 Unless we specify that a cat needs to be an only cat, it can join a multi-cat household provided the adoptive home agrees to follow the recommended slow introduction process.
 You can find it on Jackson Galaxy's website here: https://youtube/tsYT7yIOdqQ.